cms-sw/cms-sw.github.io/infrastructure-builders-lifecycle.md

 The following E-groups membership is required for creating puppetized openstack VMs:

--aiadmins ( to log into aiadm servers )
+-ai-admins ( to log into aiadm servers )

 -cms-git-vocmssdt-admins